 Official remittances flow to Nigeria in 2013 reached \$32 billion up by 6.2 percent from \$30 billion in 2012, according to a new migration and development brief on remittance trends by the World Bank.
 Other large remittance recipients in sub-Saharan Africa include Senegal (\$1.4 billion), Kenya (\$1.2 billion), South Africa (\$1 billion), and Uganda (\$700 million).
-According to thereport, entitled 'Migration and Remittance Flows: Recent Trends and Outlook, 2013-2016', remittances are an important source of foreign exchange and are helping to cover current account deficits in the region.

-Author : Department of Agricultural Education, Federal College of Education (Technical) Akoka. e-mail: Olowa1@yahoo.com

-The report revealed that Nigeria is the largest recipient, accounting for more than half of total remittances in the region, but as a share of gross domestic product (GDP) the largest recipients are Lesotho, Togo, Cape Verde, Senegal and The Gambia.
-The estimates further shows the top recipients of officially recorded remittances for 2013 are India, China, the Philippines, Mexico, Nigeria, and Egypt.
+According to thereport, entitled ??Migration and ??emittance Flows: Recent Trends and ??utlook, 2013-2016', remittances are an important source of foreign exchange and are helping to cover current account deficits in the region.
+Author : Department of Agricultural Education, Federal College of Education (Technical) Akoka. e-mail: Olowa1@yahoo.com the region, but as a share of gross domestic product (GDP) the largest recipients are Lesotho, Togo, Cape Verde, Senegal and The Gambia.
+The estimates further shows the top recipients of officially recorded remittances for